AsyrafbilalFBJ/Product-Order/README.md

 # Product Order

 ## Project Description
 This project is the development of an Product Order system using React for Frontend and Laravel for Backend.
-This module is designed to allow users to see, create, edit, and delete orders.
+This module is designed to allow users to read, create, update, and delete orders.
+The database is using Header and Detail table concept to perform normalization in SQL.
+With normalization, it can reducing data redundancy.
 ## API Reference

 #### Gets all orders